stdevelopr/magic-polish/COMPONENT_RULES.md

 Use this file as the default checklist when adding or refactoring UI components.

 ## Structure
-- Create a folder per component: `ComponentName/`.
-- Inside the folder, keep `ComponentName.tsx` and `ComponentName.module.css`.
-- Export the component as the default export from `ComponentName.tsx`.
+- For route segments (e.g. `app/room/[roomId]`), keep only `page.tsx` and `page.module.css` in the route folder.
+- Place rendered UI in a subfolder named after the component (kebab-case), e.g. `room-view/`.
+- The top-level folder uses `folder-name.component.tsx` and `folder-name.module.css`.
+- Components rendered inside that folder live in their own subfolders and follow `ComponentName/ComponentName.tsx` and `ComponentName.module.css`.
+- Colocate helpers and types as `folder-name.helper.ts` and `folder-name.types.ts`.
-- Keep exactly one component per file.
+- Keep one component per `.component.tsx`.

 ## Styling
 - Use CSS Modules for component-specific styles.